 - Increase your mileage/time on the bike by about 10% each week.

-- Practice fueling during longer rides.
-Learn to space out your hydration and nutrition so that you’re steadily eating between 150 and 300 calories every hour and drinking about a bottle an hour.
+- Practice fueling during your longer rides.
+Regularly eating and drinking on the bike is key, and to complete century, you need to train your gut as much as your legs.
+Don't wait until you're hungry.
+If it helps, set a timer so you remember to eat something every 45-60min.
+Keep your hydration and nutrition topped up so you’re steadily eating between 150 and 300 calories every hour and drinking about a bottle an hour.

-- Integrate warm-up, cool-down and stretching into your ride time.
-You don’t want to jump into hard intervals cold.
+- Integrate warm-up, cool-down, and maybe some stretching into your ride time.
+You don’t want to jump into hard efforts cold.
 And you don’t want to swing into the garage just in time to grab a shower and dart off to work.

 - Stick to your plan, but be flexible.
-If your schedule has you taking on 60 miles, but you wake up exhausted, listen to your body.
+If you plan on riding 60 miles, but you wake up exhausted, listen to your body.
 Do 20 or 30 miles and reschedule your long ride.
 A training calendar helps keep your goal achievable, but it’s not set in stone.

 - One great way to get your long ride in is to make it a social event.
 Who doesn’t love getting a few friends together and heading out to a coffee shop or bakery the next county over?
 Just remember not to linger at your stops for too long.

-- Fit in one speed workout every week.
+- Fitting in a speed workout every week can help increase your fitness quickly.
 Try to ride 5-6 very hard (near maximum) efforts.
 These can range from 1-4 minutes.
 Work up to longer efforts as you train.
 At first you might want to start with just 30 seconds.
 Between each effort, recover at an easy pace for double the time of the effort.
 Once you’ve mastered these intervals, try them on a climb.
 With intensity, less is always more!

-- If you primarily ride a trainer, but plan to do your century ride outdoors, be sure to get some outside time every week.
+- If you primarily ride a trainer, but plan to do your century ride outdoors, be sure to get some outside time before your century too.
 Indoor cycling is great but can’t fully replicate outdoor conditions.

 - Don’t forget to schedule rest!
 Exercising your muscles makes microscopic tears in them.
 But during rest, cells repair that muscle tissue.
 So, soak up at least one day of rest per week knowing that your muscles need it to get stronger.